Budgets

 When a budget with action: block reaches a limit, the gateway rejects further requests for that scope with a 429 Too Many Requests carrying the BUDGET_EXCEEDED error code.
 Budgets with action: warn allow the request and attach warning information to the response instead.

-Enforcement is hierarchical — if a tenant budget blocks, all users, departments, and organizations within that tenant are blocked, regardless of their individual budget state.
+Enforcement is hierarchical — if the deployment-level budget blocks, every organization, department and user beneath it is blocked, regardless of their individual budget state.
 Budget checks fail closed: if the budget service errors, the request is blocked for safety.

 Editing and Deleting Budgets